-- No Problem with Licensed Games: He gave a fairly positive review of the Cartoon Network: Punch Time Explosion XL, as well as the Adventure Time game.
+- No Problem with Licensed Games: In-Universe.
+He gave a fairly positive review of the Cartoon Network: Punch Time Explosion XL, as well as the Adventure Time game.
 He also gave credit to Rugrats: The Search for Reptar as fun for fans of the show.
 Hell, in his Crazy Taxi review, he admitted to liking the much-maligned The Simpsons: Road Rage for combining Crazy Taxi gameplay with The Simpsons humor.

 - Nostalgia Filter: